dcos/dcos-docs/1.10/networking/index.md

 DC/OS provides a number of tools out of the box ranging from basic network connectivity between containers, to more advanced network features such as load balancing and service discovery.

 # IP Per Container
-Allows containers to run on any type of IP-based virtual networks, which each container having its own network namespace.
+Allows containers to run on any type of IP-based virtual networks, with each container having its own network namespace.

+DC/OS supports IP per container for the Universal container runtime (UCR) by using the Container network interface (CNI).
+DC/OS supports IP per container for the Docker container runtime by using the Container network model (CNM).

+DC/OS provides an out-of-the box virtual networking solution for IP per container called DC/OS overlay that works both with UCR and Docker container runtimes.
+For more information, see the [Containerizer documentation](/docs/1.10/deploying-services/containerizers/).

 # DNS-Based Service Discovery
 DC/OS includes highly available, distributed, DNS-based service discovery.
 The service discovery mechanism in DC/OS contains these components: